gary918/terraform/SecureMLOps/NetworkSecurityMLOps.md

 By putting Azure Machine Learning workspace and its associated resources into a VNet, we can ensure that each components are able to communicate with each other without exposing them in the public internet.
 In this way, we can significantly reduce our MLOps solutions' attack surface and data exfiltration.
 #### Azure Private Link and Azure Private Endpoint
 Azure Private Link enables you to access Azure PaaS Services (for example, Azure Machine Learning Workspace and Azure Storage) and Azure hosted customer-owned/partner services over a private endpoint in your virtual network.
-The private endpoint is a network interface which only tied to the specific chosen Azure resources thereby protecting data exfiltration.
+A private endpoint is a network interface which only tied to the specific chosen Azure resources thereby protecting data exfiltration.

 In Figure 3, there are four private endpoints tied to the correspoinding Azure PaaS services (Azure Machine Learning workspace, Azure Blob Storage, Azure Container Registry and Azure Key Vault) that are managed by a subnet of AML VNET.
 Therefore, these Azure PaaS services are only accessbile to the resources within the same virtual network, i.e. AML VNET.
 #### Private Azure DNS Zone
-In the sample solution of article, the private endpoints are used for other Azure services that the machine learning workspace relies on, such as Azure Storage, Azure Key Vault, or Azure Container Registry.
+In the sample solution, the private endpoints are used for not only Azure Machine Learning workspace, but also its associated resources such as Azure Storage, Azure Key Vault, or Azure Container Registry.
 For this reason, you must correctly configure your DNS settings to resolve the private endpoint IP address to the fully qualified domain name (FQDN) of the connection string.

-You can use private DNS zones to override the DNS resolution for a private endpoint.
+You can use Azure private DNS zones to override the DNS resolution for a private endpoint.
 A private DNS zone can be linked to your virtual network to resolve specific domains.

 Azure Private DNS provides a reliable, secure DNS service to manage and resolve domain names in a virtual network without the need to add a custom DNS solution.
 By using private DNS zones, you can use your own custom domain names rather than the Azure-provided names available today.
 Please note that the DNS resolution against a private DNS zone works only from virtual networks that are linked to it.